 Alcohol definitely has the ability to cause a marked change in consciousness.
 Ask anyone who has passed out drunk at a party or had an alcoholic blackout, finding themselves at home with no memory of how they got there.

 It may not happen as often, but alcohol can be just as deadly as opiates when too much is consumed.
-Usually alcohol overdoses resulting in death just hit the US news media when a young person dies after chugging 21 drinks in an hour on their 21st birthday - a ritual referred to as the "Power Hour."
-If a person's vomiting reflex is good and they throw up most of the liquor, they may live.
-In 2008, the Associated Press compiled statistics to show that 157 college-aged people in the US had killed themselves by overdosing with alcohol over a six year period.
+Usually, alcohol overdoses resulting in death just hit the US news media when a young person dies after chugging 21 drinks in an hour on their 21st birthday—a ritual referred to as the “Power Hour.”
+If a person’s vomiting reflex is good and they throw up most of the liquor, they may live.
+The Center for Disease Control and Prevention reports that there are more than 2,200 alcohol poisoning deaths in the U.S. each year and that 76% of those are men.

 Alcoholism Causes the Drinker and the Entire Family to Suffer

 When a person is an alcoholic, it’s not just one person suffering.
 It may be just the drinker and his or her spouse, or perhaps there are children involved, or parents who are trying to help, or siblings.
 Very few people keep this problem entirely to themselves.
 In Europe, 23 million people are estimated to be dependent on alcohol.
 This means many millions more are carrying the burden of someone’s addiction.

 In Russia, a government campaign was launched in 2010 to reduce alcohol consumption by 50 percent in ten years.
 State agencies estimate that half a million people in Russia die each year from alcohol related causes.
 More than 20,000 die from direct alcohol poisoning.